 It can also do other tasks for you, such as verbally guide you through exercises while you stand, read the news, remind you to drink water or take medication, call emergency responders if you fall, make phone calls, create a grocery shopping list and send it to your phone, buy groceries from Amazon or Whole Foods (for same-day delivery, even!), read audiobooks and more.
 If you have other smart devices, it can turn light switches off and on (great at night), change a thermostat, operate the television and more.

-Alexa devices range from the $49 Echo Dot to more advanced speakers above $149, including an Echo Plus available this Halloween (October 31,2017).
+Alexa devices range from the $49 Echo Dot to more advanced speakers above $149.
 Click here to learn more on Amazon.

 Google Home (iOS/Apple and Android)